Submit Article

 What Were the Facts of This Case?

-In 2012, Dr Khoo executed a will (the "Will") that named Patricia, Joyce, and Katherine as the executrixes and trustees.
-The Will provided that the Siglap Property was to be excluded from Dr Khoo's residuary estate, and that Evelyn could continue residing there until her death.
-The residuary estate, including several bank accounts, was to be distributed equally among Dr Khoo's four children.
+On 10 August 2012, Dr Khoo executed a Will.
+This Will was a model of equitable distribution among his offspring.
+It named Patricia, Joyce, and Katherine as executrixes and trustees.
+Crucially, the Will provided that the Siglap Property was excluded from the residuary estate to allow Evelyn to reside there until her death.
+The residuary estate, which expressly included Dr Khoo's bank accounts, was to be divided into four equal shares among his children.
+At this time, Dr Khoo held his primary funds in sole accounts at UOB and POSB.

 How Did the Court Analyse the Issues?